GLOBAL MARKETS-Wall Street rallies on tech boost, European shares end flat

 By Chris Prentice and Marc Jones

-WASHINGTON/LONDON, Feb 8 (Reuters) - Big Tech gave major U.S. stock indexes a boost on Tuesday and European shares ended largely unchanged as rising bond yields pressured technology stocks and a sharp fall in oil prices took the shine off bumper profits from oil company BP BP.L.
+WASHINGTON/LONDON, Feb 8 (Reuters) - Big Tech gave major U.S. stock indexes a boost on Tuesday and European shares ended largely unchanged as a sharp fall in oil prices took the shine off bumper profits from oil company BP BP.L.

 The euro retreated as the European Central Bank tried to cool interest rate hike expectations.

-Wall Street shares shook off a groggy start and early losses as Apple Inc AAPL.O and Amazon.com Inc AMZN.O each gained more than 1%.
-Shares of bank stocks including Bank of America Corp BAC.N, JPMorgan Chase & Co JPM.N and Wells Fargo WFC.N gained ahead of a key inflation reading due this week.
+Wall Street shares shook off a groggy start and early losses as Apple Inc AAPL.O, Microsoft Corp MSFT.O and Amazon.com Inc AMZN.O jumped.
+Shares of bank stocks including Bank of America Corp BAC.N, JPMorgan Chase & Co JPM.N and Wells Fargo WFC.Nadded over 1% each ahead of a U.S. inflation reading due this week.

 "Earnings season has been top of mind for market participants for the past few weeks.
 Results have been, on balance, better than estimates," Art Hogan, chief market strategist at National Securities in New York, said in a note.